-CSH JUNIORS: Space will no longer permit parking for Juniors under any circumstances.
+CSH JUNIORS: There is no parking for Juniors under any circumstances.

 APPENDIX D: STUDENT BEHAVIOR AT AFTER-SCHOOL FUNCTIONS

 Students and the Administration work together to define the rules and make decisions involved in scheduling extra-curricular activities (dances, concerts, athletic events, etc.) Faculty/administrator chaperones are present to maintain order and provide support to students.